eventageous/eventageous/book/src/contribute/setup.md

-# How to setup your system to contribute to Americano
+# How to setup your system to contribute to Eventageous

 - Install NPM version documented in the `.tool-versions` file (as of this writing, 20)
   - You can use [asdf-vm](https://asdf-vm.com/) if that's your thing